 4. Automated Timesheets

 ClockOn’s automated timesheet feature uses a rule setting engine to help users automate normal, overtime, and penalty work hours, leave accrual, super percentages, etc. The set rules can be duplicated for multiple employees.
-Overall, we found this to be a useful feature to make payroll processing efficient.
+Overall, this is a useful feature that makes payroll processing even more efficient.

 Positive User Highlights